rust-lang/rfcs/active/0000-allocator.md

 }
 ```

+#### Design decisions of `typed_alloc`
+[high-level design decisions]: #Design-decisions-of-typed_alloc

+##### Trait split

+The API splits the methods into `InstanceAlloc` and `ArrayAlloc`
+(rather than supply a single high-level trait with all of the
+methods).
+The motivation for this is based on a guess that many
+allocator-parametric libraries will need their allocator to support
+either one or the other, and thus it makes sense for such libraries to
+specify which, to make it easier for library clients to feed in their
+own instrumented versions of the allocators.

+##### Overflow handling

+Some of the `ArrayAlloc` methods return `null` (i.e. signal failure)
+on overflow, while others say that it is undefined behavior.
+The guiding philosophy in choosing which does which is this:
+The length inputs when performing an allocation of a block of
+memory are checked, while lengths for deallocation (including when
+`realloc_bytes` does a deallocation) are not checked.

+#### GC integration with `typed_alloc`
+[GC integration]: #gc-integration-with-typed_alloc

 The design above is meant to provide a great deal of flexibility in
 how the garbage collector is implemented in the default system allocator,